radwaahmed2132000/Unet-Model/README.md

 <br>

 ## Model
- We built Unet Model which divided into two main steps
+ We built Unet Model which divided into two main steps <br>
+ We needed to do some bilinear interpolation because our images were small sizes , so we were able to improve results.<br>
  - Down Sampling
  - Up Sampling
- We needed to do some bilinear interpolation because our images were small sizes , so we were able to improve results.

 ## Results
 <br>